chrisfarnham/seefarblog/_sections/W1YTQ.md

 ![](qsl_card.png)

-My grandfather was a man of many talents.
+Fred was a man of many talents.
 He was a high school industrial arts teacher by profession.
 He printed his own QSL cards from an illustrated plate of his own design and manufacture.
 As you can see he was a fairly good artist.
 If another radio operator made an HF contact with Fred Bean, he would stamp out a new card and send it to them in the mail.

-I've mounted the stamp plate and a card in a frame for display.
+I've mounted the QSL stamp plate and a card in a frame for display in my home.

 ![](grandpa_on_tractor.png)

 I have many fond memories of working with him on his farm.
-We'd spend many hot summer days haying his fields, gardening, and building things.
+We'd spend many hot summer days haying his fields and working on projects around the farm.